Noboty/A-Silver-a-day/README.md

 # A-Silver-a-day
-Every morning, this discord bot will post articles listing the benefits of eating Silver.
+Every morning, this discord bot will post articles listing the benefits of getting (a healthy amount of) silver in your system.
 A Silver a day keeps the doctor away!

-This will be made in python
+This will be made in python.
+Mostly.

-I think